ShanonPearce/ASH-Toolset/README.md

 - The ‘Filter & Dataset export’ tab can be used to export correction filters and binaural datasets to a local directory
 - The ‘Additional Tools & Log’ tab contains some miscellaneous options and log messages

-### Generate Headphone Correction Filters
+### Headphone Correction
-In the 'Quick Configuration’ tab, this section is used to apply headphone correction in Equalizer APO.
+In the 'Quick Configuration’ tab, this tool is used to apply headphone correction in Equalizer APO.
 In the ‘Filter & Dataset export’ tab, this is used to export a set of correction filter files for a specific headphone which can then be loaded into audio processing software to apply headphone correction.
 1. Select a headphone brand to filter down on the headphone list.
 2. Select a specific headphone.
 3. Select a specific sample.
 Note that in the ‘Filter & Dataset export’ tab, all samples will be exported for the selected headphone.